 Alternative Method – Cutout Dog Treats

-- Prepare the dough to the point of combining the wet and dry ingredient mixtures.
+- Follow the recipe up to combining the wet and dry mixtures.

-- Roll out the dough on a lightly floured surface and cut it.
-Gather the scraps and re-roll until the dough is used up.
+- Roll the dough out on a lightly floured surface and cut with your favorite cookie cutter.

-- Place the cutouts on a baking sheet lined with parchment paper or a silicone baking mat.
+- Place cutouts on a baking sheet lined with parchment or a silicone mat.

 - Bake at 350°F for 15 to 18 minutes.